 We monitor plants and growing locations regularly and practice preventative proceedures with sterilizing shoes and tools, watching our plants closely and being very careful with soil selection and contamination.

-HOSTA VIRUS X (see new HVX research dated January 1, 2011 below)
+See new HVX research dated January 1, 2011 below.

 Hosta Virus X in ‘Striptease’.
 Note green lines in center of leaf.

 Heavy HVX symptoms in ‘Sum and Substance’.
 Note how green tissue is looking thin and wrinkled.

 HVX-infected ‘So Sweet’ held to light to better see mottling.